megheaiulian/vgpu4nixos/README.md

 NixOS module to support NVIDIA vGPU drivers (including GRID guest drivers).
 Also supports [vGPU-Unlock-patcher](https://github.com/VGPU-Community-Drivers/vGPU-Unlock-patcher) for vGPU unlock

 ## Installation
-Currently, only vGPU release 16.2 is supported (more versions are coming soon).
+Currently vGPU releases 16.5, 17.3 (latest with unlock support) and 16.2 are supported.
 Flakes must be enabled

 Add a new input to your `flake.nix`:
 ```nix